ssardina/ct-via-python-course/README.md

 This is a set of Python [Jupyter](http://jupyter.org/) notebooks to introduce students to the wonderful universe of computational thinking, algorithms, and programming!

-It is currently under active development by Sebastian Sardina (RMIT University) and Natalie M. Hammond (math teachier at Bayside P12 College).
+It is currently under active development by Sebastian Sardina (RMIT University) and Natalie M. Hammond (math teacher at Bayside P12 College).
+The objective is to realize the algoritmic part of the VIC Curriculum for Year 7 to 10 under [Digital Technologies](http://victoriancurriculum.vcaa.vic.edu.au/technologies/digital-technologies/curriculum/f-10#level=7-8) and [Mathematics](http://victoriancurriculum.vcaa.vic.edu.au/mathematics/curriculum/f-10) in a fun, practical, and simple & resource-low manner.
+See a [pack of slides](https://docs.google.com/presentation/d/16k5Id7BF2KfSlp89DdS2oYnN89QspUGBs84CRQ_-7Eo/edit#slide=id.p) surveying that aspect of the the VIC Curriculum.

 The current set of notebooks available are: